 How did the Tour de Ski come about?

 Jürg Capol, the former head of cross-country skiing at the FIS World Ski Federation, and Vegard Ulvang, the Norwegian 1992 Olympic cross-country skiing champion, are regarded as the fathers of the Tour de Ski.
-During a sauna session together at Ulvang’s house in Maridalen in 2004, the two men talked about a multi-day stage race modelled on the Tour de France and the possibility of implementing this in cross-country skiing.
+During a sauna session together at Ulvang’s house in Maridalen in 2004, the two men discussed a multi-day stage race modelled on the Tour de France and the possibility of implementing this in cross-country skiing.
 Their idea was so well received by the FIS decision-making bodies that the first Tour de Ski was actually organised at the turn of the year 2006/07.

 When does the Tour de Ski take place?